NASA-SW-VnV/ikos/doc/install/3.0/CENTOS_7.6.md

 Install IKOS on CentOS 7.6
 ==========================

+**NOTE: These instructions are for IKOS 3.0 with LLVM 9 and are not actively maintained.
+Please see the main [README.md](../../../README.md)**

 Here are the steps to install IKOS and its dependencies on **[CentOS 7.6](https://www.centos.org/)**

 IKOS requires certain versions of cmake, apron, boost and llvm that are newer than the ones available on the CentOS Yum package manager.
 Hence the following describes the steps to bootstrap these dependencies on CentOS.